From Superhero Mask to New Face and New Life Thanks to 3D-Printed CMF Implants

 CMF implants designed to fit

 Thanks to 3D planning and 3D printing, Carlos can finally start building the life he has been dreaming of.
-To achieve this milestone, Dr. Goodisson worked in close collaboration with DePuy Synthes and Materialise engineers to design the personalized titanium implants that would mirror the non-affected bones, ultimately giving Carlos a more symmetric face.
-This complex surgery required a high level of accuracy, which is exactly where the ProPlan CMF® planning software played such a key role.
+To achieve this milestone, Dr. Goodisson worked in close collaboration with DePuy Synthes and Materialise engineers.
+Together they designed the personalized titanium implants that would mirror the non-affected bones, ultimately giving Carlos a more symmetric face.
+This complex surgery required a high level of accuracy, which is exactly where the PROPLAN CMFTM planning software played such a key role.
 This virtual planning and design process enabled the creation of personalized implants, as well as a predictable outcome from the start.

 Additionally, Materialise provided personalized drilling and cutting guides to predrill the screw holes for the implants and to mark the vertical portions of the sagittal split osteotomy.